adarshanil877/eeg-dissertation/README.md

 ## MSc Dissertation Project

-This repository contains the code developed for my MSc dissertation at the University of Sheffield.
+This repository holds the source code that was written as part of my MSc dissertation at the University of Sheffield.

-The aim of this project is to investigate whether behavioural patterns can be predicted from EEG recordings using machine learning.
-The project follows an EEG analysis pipeline including signal preprocessing, feature extraction, feature selection using SHAP, and classification using multiple machine learning models.
+The goal of this project is to explore the possibility of predicting behavioural patterns from EEG signals by means of machine learning.
+The pipeline of the project involves EEG analysis, which consists of signal pre-processing, feature extraction, feature selection via SHAP, and classification.

 ---